 The pelvic floor is composed of muscle fibers and connective tissue which cover the area underneath the pelvis.
 It separates the pelvic cavity above from the perineal area below.
 Both men and women have a pelvic floor (also called pelvic diaphragm), but those of women are larger than those of men.

 The pelvic floor is important for support of the pelvic organs, that is, the bladder, intestines, the uterus, and for maintenance of continence (the ability to control movements of the bowels and bladder).
-It also supports childbirth and it helps to keep in check optimal intra-abdominal pressure.
+It also supports childbirth, it helps to keep optimal intra-abdominal pressure in check, and plays a role in erections and ejaculation in men.

-Pelvic floor muscles exercises strengthen the muscles around the bladder, uterus, vagina or penis, and lower back.
+Pelvic Floor Muscles Exercises strengthen the muscles around the bladder, uterus, vagina, prostate, penis, and lower back.
 Exercises can furthermore support the rectum and small intestines.
 Strengthening this area can also help stop urinary or fecal incontinence, treat prolapsed organs, and keep or realign organs in their proper locations and positions.
 Both men and women can do pelvic floor exercises.

-Moreover, for women, pelvic floor exercises can be done during pregnancy and after childbirth.
+For women, pelvic floor exercises are also beneficial during pregnancy and after childbirth.
+For men, a strong pelvic floor enhances firmness during erections and helps keep blood from leaving the penis.
+Regular Kegel Exercises for Men done twice-daily for three months can significantly improve erectile dysfunctions.
 Other reasons to pay more attention to the pelvic floor muscles are weakening due to surgery, aging, excessive straining caused by, for instance, constipation or chronic coughing, or being overweight.

 As for Asian practices, think of exercises within Indian Yoga, Qigong, and Thai Reusi Dat Ton (Thai Yoga), or other treatments such as Vaginal Steaming, Yoni Egg or Jade Egg Exercises, Abdominal Binding, and certain Postpartum Massage modalities.